Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

 \subsection{Setup}

 \NewPara{Dataset.} Since most widely used datasets are of low-resolution videos~\cite{voxceleb,voxceleb2,maxine} and lack diversity in the extent of the torso or face-zoom level, we collected our own dataset comprising of videos of five Youtubers with publicly available HD (1920$\times$1080) videos.
-For each Youtuber, we curate a set of 20 distinct videos or URLs that correspond to 20 different \vces.
-Videos of the same Youtuber differ in clothing, hairstyle, accessories, or background.
+For each Youtuber, we curate a set of 20 distinct videos or URLs that differ in clothing, hairstyle, accessories, or background.
 The 20 videos of each Youtuber are separated into 15 training videos and 5 test videos.
-For each video URL, we manually record the segments of the video that consist of talking individuals; we ignore parts that pan to news segments or different clips.
-We trim the talking segments of the video to generate a pool of short clips.
-The clips are further split into 10s chunks to generate easily loadable videos for training, while the clips of the test video are combined to form a longer video.
-In addition to temporal cropping, only those segments with a person talking (typically front-facing), we also spatially crop each frame into our desired dimensions (typically 1024$\times$ 1024).
-The crop coordinates for each video are based on the location of the person in the average frame across all frames of the video.
+For each video, we manually record and trim the segments that consist of talking individuals; we ignore parts that pan to news segments or different clips.
+The segments are further split into 10s chunks to generate easily loadable videos for training, while the segments of the test video are combined to form a longer video.
+We also spatially crop each frame into our desired dimensions (typically 1024$\times$ 1024). based on the average location of the person across all frames of the video.
 Note that 720p and 1024$\times$1024 frames have similar numbers of pixels.
-We strip the video of its audio since our focus is on video synthesis. \Tab{dataset_info} describes the details of the dataset.
+We strip the audio since our focus is on video synthesis. \Tab{dataset_info} in \App{training} describes the details of the dataset.
+We do not own any of these videos, and we only use images of frames produced by our evaluation pipeline in this paper.
 We use the 512$\times$512 dataset from NVIDIA~\cite{maxine} to train a generic model to illustrate the benefits of personalization.
+Our evaluation focuses on reconstructing a single front-facing person in a video call; \TheSystem can be extended to multiple speakers if there are application-level techniques to separate speakers into individual streams~\cite{meet-rooms,zoom-rooms}.